-6.13.6.1 Document properties
+6.12.6.1 Document properties

-In the lower right corner, the window shows you the document properties according to Print Wizard's analysis.
+In the upper right corner, the window shows you the document properties according to Print Wizard's analysis.
 The Columns item shows the maximum number of columns (characters) per line.
 It also shows the maximum number of rows (lines) per page, IF the incoming print job has page break characters (formfeeds); otherwise, it shows "-1".

-6.13.6.2 Character size
+6.12.6,2 Character size